Tsunami-Song/Bitcoin-Laundering-Identification/README.md

-## HBTBD
+## Bitcoin-Laundering-Identification

 This repository provides a reference implementation of HBTBD as described in the paper:
-> HBTBD:Heterogenous Bitcoin Transaction Behavior Dataset for Anti-Money Laundering
+> Bitcoin Laundering Identification Method Based on Heterogeneous Graph Metapath Encoder

 ### Dependencies